Class of 2026

 John Hammontree

-John Hammontree, executive producer of podcasting for the Alabama Media Group, will study the rise of sports media and influencers and their effect on young men and the spread of misinformation.
+He is studying the rise of sports media and influencers and their effect on young men and the spread of misinformation.

 Headshot of Simone Iglesia

-Simone Iglesia
+Simone Iglesias

-Simone Iglesias, an economy and government reporter for Bloomberg News in Brasília, will study the rise of China’s influence in Brazil and South America and its impact on U.S. standing in the region.
+She is studying the rise of China’s influence in Brazil and South America and its impact on U.S. standing in the region.

 Headshot of Yao Hua Law